-From this we can conclude that frogs are not evil spirits according to the Bible.
+From this, we can conclude that frogs are not evil spirits in themselves according to the Bible.
 But they can represent evil spirits.
-If we consider these creatures as evil spirits, then, we are identifying with the pagans who ascribed supernatural powers to these weak and helpless creatures.
+If we consider these creatures as evil spirits, then, we are identifying with the pagans, who ascribed supernatural powers to these weak and helpless creatures.

 Check out our Bible Answers page for more information on a variety of topics.